Jackson Hole Traveler - Visitor Guide

 Summertime is prime visitor season in Jackson Hole due in large part to the accessibility of both Grand Teton and Yellowstone national parks.
 Unfettered by snow, there is a myriad of outdoor adventures and activities to engage in out here in the Tetons, some of which require an additional outlay of cash, of course.
 Take a peek at what your trip may cost.

-Staying here: Double occupancy rates in Teton Village start at $300 per night and go up accordingly ($900+ at Four Seasons).
+Staying here: Double occupancy rates in Teton Village start at around $300 per night and go up accordingly ($900+ at Four Seasons).
 If you have a large family or group, renting a house or condo may be the way to go, financially.
-Rental rates start at around $4,000 for the week.
+Rental rates are on average $4,000+ for the week.

 Getting around here: Rental car rates start at $350 a week for a standard, 5-passenger vehicle.